extwiii/SVideo/README.md

 # SVideo

 Welcome to SVideo.
 On the master branch you will find the completed project.
 On the start branch you will find the barebones boilerplate of the project designed to help you get started.
+[Live Demo][demo]

+## Features
+* React.js
+* Redux / Redux-Thunk
+* React-router
+* Jest / Enzyme
+* Flow
+* Server Side rendering
+* Styled-components
+* [More...][features]

 ## Contributing